Content can mean any creative work, such as text, graphics, images or video.

 We have great resources for logos, royalty free images, and other graphic elements which we’ll share with you when the time comes.

 We use FreshBooks (www.freshbooks.com), a paperless online service to track time, and to create and manage invoices.
-Each client can login at any time to view/print your invoice, view the time spend daily if curious, pay your bill via credit card (most clients pay by check/bank transfer), check your balance, etc.
+Clients can login at any time to view/print invoice/statements, etc, and can view the time spent daily if curious.

 We bill by the minute